jychstar/NanoDegreeProject/README.md

 This repo is used to submit my Udacity Nanodegree projects.
-I really enjoy doing these projects, pushing myself to think harder in difficult problems and gaining valuable, timely feedback from reviewers.
+I really enjoy doing these projects, pushing myself to think harder in difficult problems.
+I also appreciate the valuable, timely feedbacks from Udacity reviewers.

 | folder    | Nanodegree                  | Slack                                    | Progress    |
 | --------- | --------------------------- | ---------------------------------------- | ----------- |